carter-yagemann/barnum-learner/README.md

 `classifier.py` takes the output from the evaluation phase and calculates thresholds for detecting anomalies.
 It reports the final results in terms of error rates and produces a graph for visualization.

+`knn.py` also takes the output from the previously mentioned evaluation phase and clusters anomalies using KNN with cosine distance.
+Note that the evaluation files you want to query will need to be in a seperate directory from the files used for training.

 ## Redis